 Despite the challenges posed by its slow recovery from the Great Recession, the state's fiscal management has generally improved in recent biennia, with a greater reliance on structural solutions and continued full actuarial pension contributions.
-Fitch also recognizes the intent of the state to bolster balances in the BRF and remove some of the cyclicality of PIT collections from the general fund.
+Fitch also recognizes the intent of the state to bolster balances in the BRF, remove some of the cyclicality of PIT collections from the general fund, and moderate annual growth in expenditures and debt issuance through bond covenants that impose limitations through June 30, 2023.
 Nonetheless, expirations on taxes, the restoration of sales tax municipal revenue sharing and the continued deferral of contractually agreed-upon appropriations to correct a longstanding GAAP deficit will weigh on the state in future years.
 Appropriations to amortize the GAAP deficit were pledged in a 2014 bond issue whereby the state covenanted to amortize this deficit, now at \$680 million, by fiscal 2028.